psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 So in this case, I chose instead to push the data to a reasonable limit.
-I still wanted to use statistical evidence [not statistical significance](https://www.nature.com/articles/d41586-019-00857-9) to make choices, but allow flexibility so that some numbers could be reported.
+I still wanted to use statistical evidence [not statistical significance](https://www.nature.com/articles/d41586-019-00857-9) to make choices, but allow flexibility so that I could build some level of understanding.

 On the working earnings charts, I reported the margins of error to help people see that many of the groups are not statistically significantly different, but the overall there is very clearly a wide gap across groups.
-Unfortunately, I have found that with an educated audience the error bars often do not communicate this variation.
-So in this case, I'm accepting the fact that the statistical results can be possibly misinterpreted as stronger than they are because I think it is more important to highlight the disparity than to ensure that the results are correctly interpreted by all audiences.
+Unfortunately, I have found that with even with an educated audience the error bars often do not communicate this variation.
+By reporting the results, I'm accepting the fact that the statistical results can be possibly misinterpreted as stronger than they are because I think it is more important to highlight the disparity than to ensure that the results are correctly interpreted by all audiences.

 For the map of Bachelor's degree shares, I made several judgment calls to be able to report the data.
 Here was my thought process: to determine